 If you're using Kalshi or Polymarket to bet on sports, here's what the legal landscape means for you right now.

 What if my state bans prediction markets?
 If a court orders geofencing in your state, you would lose access to trading — depending on the state it could be just sports, or could be everything.
-Non-sports markets (politics, economics, culture) are generally not targeted by state gaming regulators, though Nevada's action against Polymarket covered all event contracts.
+Non-sports markets (politics, economics, culture) are generally not targeted by state gaming regulators, though Nevada's action against Polymarket covered all event contracts, and Arizona's criminal charges include election wagering.

 Is my money safe?
 Both Kalshi and Polymarket are CFTC-regulated designated contract markets.
 Customer funds are held in segregated accounts with clearing requirements.
 This is a higher level of fund protection than most offshore sportsbooks offer.
 However, the class action lawsuits allege that users betting against platform-affiliated market makers may not realize they're effectively betting against the house.
 On Feb.
 25, Kalshi disclosed it has opened 200 insider trading investigations in the past year and made its first public enforcement actions against two users who traded on non-public information.

 Could prediction markets be banned nationwide?
-It's unlikely in the near term given the Trump administration's active support for the industry — the CFTC filed its first amicus brief defending prediction markets on Feb.
-18. But if Congress amends the CEA — like Rep. Titus's proposed bill — or the Supreme Court rules against federal preemption, the industry would face a fundamentally different regulatory landscape.
+It's unlikely in the near term given the Trump administration's active support for the industry.
+But if Congress amends the CEA — like Rep. Titus's proposed bill — or the Supreme Court rules against federal preemption, the industry would face a fundamentally different regulatory landscape.
+Arizona's criminal charges represent a new frontier — if other states follow suit with criminal rather than civil enforcement, the calculus changes significantly for the platforms and their users.

 Legal Explainer: The Core Issues